 If you have already configured your VSCode to Bit Bucket access, you can skip this step.
 You may prefer another method of authenticating to Bitbucket such as ssh keys.

-Click “create app password”.
+Click “Create API token with scopes”.
 These are the minimum required permissions

-Click “create”.
-An app password will be displayed.
+Click “Create API token with scopes”. follow the steps and an Api token will be displayed.
 Copy this and paste it somewhere as you will need it whenever pushing to the remote repository from WSL Linux instance.

 If using Visual Studio Code, consider using the Atlassian extension and authenticating into Bitbucket to have a more permanent connection to BitBucket repositories.